 Right in the heart of Manhattan stands this oasis of rolling pastures and gardens, stretching from Midtown to Harlem.
 It was ...
 More

 Right in the heart of Manhattan stands this oasis of rolling pastures and gardens, stretching from Midtown to Harlem.
 It was created in 1857 by Frederick Law Olmstead and Calvert Vaux.
 These days walkers, rollerbladers, bikers, and joggers compete for space.
 Lovers meet at the Bethesda Fountain on Bethesda Terrace.
 To the north, others wander at the mystery of Belvedere Castle.
-Nearby is the Delacorte Theater, where visitors can watch plays in the summer.
+Nearby is the Delacorte Theater, where you can watch plays in the summer.
 It blends so easily with the Manhattan environment that it is difficult to guess that it is totally man made.
 Across the park lies a charming Central Park Wildlife Conservation Center, and children of all ages love the restored carousel.

 Head over to Central Park in the Fall to see the leaves change colors..great and picturesque...if you are there on Oct.
 9, head over to Strawberry Fields to celebrate John Lennon's Birthday and sing a variety of songs with a huge group of fans...take your guitar if you have one and join in...great for a picnic or just a stroll...